AaltoVision/mika-carsim/README.md

  * `random_cubemap`: Randomize skybox cubemap
  * `random_camera_height`: Randomize camera height from ground
  * `random_dynamics`: Randomize various car dynamics (torque, steering angle, top speed, etc.)

+## Shaders
+The simulator contains a couple useful shaders: a semantic segmentation shader, and a depth shader.
+These can be enabled with `--segmentation` and `--depth` command line arguments respectively.

+## Recording data
+Collecting observation frames from the simulator can be enabled with `--save-frames` command line argument.
+In addition, these arguments can be used to configure the data collection:
+ * `--save-every n`: save every n:th frame
+ * `--save-width x`: image width for the saved frames
+ * `--save-height x`: image height for the saved frames

+ The data is saved in the current working directory, to a new directory called `dataset`.